The Lab is a very popular dog in the United States, but how much do you really know about the beautiful Labrador colors?

 We're here to answer all those questions and more in as easy a manner as possible, because genetic-talk can be ruff.

 A gene has two alleles, one from each parent, that are paired to create a genotype.
 This distinguishes a phenotype.
-Together, this means the genetic coding expresses a physical or behavioral trait.
+Together, this means the genetic coding expresses a physical or behavioral trait, resulting in short tails for certain Manx cats, tabby cat coat colors, and of course, the color and other physical traits of your Labrador Retriever.
 These alleles are usually designated by a capital letter, the dominant trait (a.k.a. the dominant gene), and a lowercase letter, the recessive trait (a.k.a. recessive gene).

 Two dominant alleles create a dominant trait, as is the case with black Labs.
 If a dominant and recessive allele are paired, the dominant trait can override the recessive trait or result in a "mixed" trait that becomes its own phenotype, such as the chocolate Labrador Retriever.